Indians in Malaysia

 Visiting Batu Caves

 Batu Caves is located around 13 kilometres north of Kuala Lumpur’s city centre.
 During the Thaipusam festival, a special bus service will be available from KL Sentral Station to Batu Caves to transport devotees and visitors.
 Visitors can also choose to use taxi services.
-Another option is to use the KTM Komuter line (Batu Caves – Seremban route) or, if visitors are travelling from Kuala Lumpur City, they can choose to take the KTM Komuter line from KL Sentral, which cost RM5 each way, and then take the taxi from KL Sentral Station to Batu Caves.
+Another option is to use the KTM Komuter line (Batu Caves – Seremban route) or, if visitors are travelling from Kuala Lumpur City, they can choose to take the KTM Komuter line from KL Sentral to Batu Caves, which cost RM2 each way.

 Indian Cuisine in Malaysia